-Through my 15-week coaching I’ve learned that we listen at several levels.
-Often we get stuck on the first level, the most elementary one.
-As you read the four levels below, ask yourself at which level do you usually listen.
+As you read the four levels below, ask yourself at which level you usually listen.

-- Level 1-Listening TO…Internal Listening.
-At this level when we listen to others we mostly listen to our inner dialogue, our thoughts, our feelings, and what we plan to say once the other person has finished speaking.
+Level 1-Listening TO…Internal Listening.
+At this level when we listen to others we mostly listen to our inner dialogue, thoughts, feelings, and what we plan to say once the other person has finished speaking.
 We focus on ourselves, our conclusions, our thoughts about the person/subject of conversation, and what the subject means to me.
-Unfortunately most listening happens at this level where it’s all about me.
+Unfortunately most listening happens at this level where it tends to be all about us.

-- Level 2-Listening FOR…Focused Listening.
+Level 2-Listening FOR…Focused Listening.
 At this level we begin to authentically listen as we focus on what the other person is saying.
 We lock onto their dialogue and suppress our temptation to correct, give our opinion, give advice, or offer another perspective as soon as they finish.
-We become truly present and give them the gift of being understood.
+We become truly present and give the other person the gift of being understood.

-So, at which level do you often listen?
+After reading those levels, at which level do you usually listen?
 What tips have you discovered that help you listen at levels 2-4?